ionic-team/ionic-hiring-chat-client/README.md

 The WS path is `ws://SOCKET_URL/chat`

 When the client sends a chat, it sends the chat message to the REST API *and* as serialized as JSON to the WS server.
 The WS server then simply broadcasts the exact message back to all clients.
+The message that is broadcast is the response JSON from the api `POST` to `/api/v1/rooms/:roomName/chats`

 The WS client doesn't send auth information so authentication on the WS server isn't part of the scope.